heyunh2015/PARADE_dataset/README.md

 Author homepage: http://people.tamu.edu/~yunhe/

-Except the binary-labels-verion dicussed in the paper, we also release more fine-grained labels here:
+Except to the binary-labels-verion dicussed in the paper, we also release more fine-grained labels here:

 3: 3 expert annotators label this pair as paraphrase